jpuritz/dDocent/tutorials/Reference Assembly Tutorial.md

 ```
 process_radtags -1 SimRAD_R1.fastq.gz -2 SimRAD_R2.fastq.gz -b barcodes -e ecoRI --renz_2 mspI -r -i gzfastq
 ```
-The option -e specifies the 5' restriction site and `--renze_2` species the 3' restriction site.  `-i` states the format of the input sequences.The `-r` option tells the program to fix cut sites and barcodes that have up to 1-2 mutations in them.
+The option -e specifies the 5' restriction site and `--renze_2` specifes the 3' restriction site.  `-i` states the format of the input sequences.The `-r` option tells the program to fix cut sites and barcodes that have up to 1-2 mutations in them.
 This can be changed with the `--barcode_dist flag`.